lvkremin/personal-website2/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently a UX Researcher at UserZoom.

 I have over 9 years of research experience.
 In my research I have drawn on a range of methods including moderated usability testing, surveys, competitive benchmarking, eye-tracking, interviews, and online experiments.
 I enjoy working with my team to answer questions about how people think and what they know.

 I recently completed my PhD in Psychology at Concordia University in Montreal, Canada.
 My academic research focused on language acquisition in bilingual children.

 Outside of my research, I enjoy practicing and teaching yoga, traveling, spending time with my dog, and occassionally knitting.

-Please do not hesitate to [contact](https://www.lenavkremin.com/#contact) me if you have any questions relating to my research.
+Please do not hesitate to [contact](https://www.lenavkremin.com/#contact) me if you have any questions relating to my work.

 -Lena